vt794/us_airline_network_clustering_kmeans/README.md

 The following two-step process allows using this workflow iteratively. **Step 1** is to be repeated only if a new date period is to be investigated, while **Step 2** can be repeated by varying its parameters for exploratory purposes.

+### Step 1

-- **Step 1** creates a virtual environment based on `requirements.txt`, then downloads and pre-processes DB1B data for the quarter and year specified by the user.
-Simply execute the following command from the root directory:
+The first step, performed by executing the below command from the root directory, creates a virtual environment from `requirements.txt`, then downloads and pre-processes DB1B data for the quarter and year specified by the user:

 ```
 make data year=<year> quarter=<quarter>